Andoversford: Amenities

 Amenities include a post office, two community or village halls, a primary school, a local shop and two pubs: the Kilkeney Inn and the Royal Oak.
 The disused livestock market has been developed into a small housing estate.

 As well as its own primary school, Andoversford is now in the priority catchment area for Cotswold School in Bourton-on-the-Water.
 Andoversford used to be in the catchment area for several schools including Balcarras.
-Various private schools are also within reach.
-Andoversford is on the bus routes for the Balcarras, Cotswold and St Edward's (private) schools.
+Various private schools are also within reach and is on the bus routes for the Balcarras, Cotswold and St Edward's (private) schools.

 The village used to have a doctor's surgery which was a branch of the Sixways Clinic.
-This has now closed and the site is being sold for redevelopment.
+This has now closed, and the site sold for redevelopment.

-The village has several meeting areas (pubs, schools, church, social club, playground, etc.) as well as annual events.
+The village has several meeting areas ("pubs, schools, church, social club, playground, etc.") as well as annual events.
 These include point to point events on its point to point course, village fetes, social evenings, quizzes and live music.
 The events are organised by the Andoversford Social Events Committee, a group formed by local residents.
 The village also supports a football team, a cricket team, majorettes and has Cubs and Scout groups.

 There are four golf courses near Andoversford: Shipton Golf Course, Naunton Downs Golf Club, Cotswold Hills Golf Club and Lillybrook Golf Club.